Tesla: U.S. Closes Probe Of Fatal Autopilot Crash, Company Avoids Recall

 — Fortune (@FortuneMagazine) January 19, 2017

-Consumer Reports has taken issue with Tesla’s autopilot in the past as well.
-Last October, Consumer Reports had a more positive view on Autopilot after Tesla’s 8.0 upgrade, but said it “still needs improvement.
-According to International Business Times, the German government has also been critical of term “Autopilot” and reportedly asked Tesla to stop using it, saying it is “misleading.”
+Consumer Reports has taken issue with Tesla’s Autopilot in the past as well.
+Last October, Consumer Reports had a more positive view on Autopilot after Tesla’s 8.0 upgrade but said it “still needs improvement.”
+According to the International Business Times, the German government has also been critical of term “Autopilot” and reportedly asked Tesla to stop using it, saying it is “misleading.”

 In addition to Autopilot, Tesla is also very much involved in the driverless car phenomenon.
-In October, Tesla reported that all of their new vehicles would have self-driving capability, though the system was not yet ready to be enabled.
+In October, Tesla reported that all of their new vehicles would have self-driving capabilities, although the system was not yet ready to be enabled.

-According to The Motley Fool, Musk has set a goal for Tesla to have driverless cars on the streets by 2018
+According to the Motley Fool, Musk has set a goal for Tesla to have driverless cars on the streets by 2018.

 [Featured Image by Justin Sullivan/Getty Images]